Fun DIY Decorations for July 4th

 Hey, how about showing off those beautiful LeafGuard® gutters of yours?
 You hang Christmas lights, why not Fourth of July lights?
 Outdoor lights really do add to the ambiance of your outdoor get-together, so bust out your white Christmas lights, and jazz them up to be festive and Fourth of July ready by doing either of these DIY lighting projects.

 - Streamers–All you need are lights and some red, white, and blue streamers.
 Get your lights up how you want them, and just wrap your streamers around them.
 Sometimes the simplest way is the best way.
-This is easy, time and cost efficient, and any guests will love the added festive touch.
+This is easy, time and cost-efficient, and any guests will love the added festive touch.

 - Yarn Lights–This DIY lighting project is super fun and easy.
-You can make these lights for The Forth, and replicate with different colors for different holidays.
+You can make these lights for The Forth, and replicate them with different colors for different holidays.
 It’s quick and cheap, but the final product looks like it was an expensive boutique purchase.

 Ready to dive into a bit more of a challenging project?
 This DIY pallet flag is the top dog of Fourth of July decorations.
 The final product is seriously impressive and will have your neighbors admiring both your decorating and crafting skills.
 This pallet flag will be the perfect addition to your outdoor Fourth of July party.